NFL GameDay 99

 NFL GameDay 99 is a football video game for the PlayStation and Microsoft Windows.
 It was first released in 1998 by 989 Sports.
 On the cover is Terrell Davis.

+Development

+The game had a marketing budget of $10-12 million.

 Reception

 The PlayStation version received "favorable" reviews, while the PC version received "average" reviews, according to the review aggregation website GameRankings.
 Next Generation said of the former console version, "There is really no room for criticism of NFL GameDay '99 – it provides everything a gamer could possibly want from a console football game."